aaronbieber/octopress.el/README.md

-# Octopress Mode #
+# Octopress.el #

-Octopress Mode is a lightweight wrapper script to help you interact with Octopress blog site and the related Jekyll programs.
-This mode is designed to be unobtrusive and to defer to Octopress and Jekyll as often as possible.
+Octopress.el is a lightweight wrapper script to help you interact with Octopress blog site and the related Jekyll programs.
+This package is designed to be unobtrusive and to defer to Octopress and Jekyll as often as possible.

-This mode was built with the assumption of Octopress 3.0 and will probably not work with previous (non-gem) versions of Octopress.
+This package was built with the assumption of Octopress 3.0 and will probably not work with previous (non-gem) versions of Octopress.
 Specifically, it expects to be able to use commands like `octopress new post` rather than the old-style `rake new_post[]`.

 ## Installation ##

-Place octopress-mode.el in your load path.
-Eventually I'll get this thing into MELPA, but until then, you're on your own.
+Place octopress.el in your load path, or install from MELPA.

 ## Configuration ##

 There are some configuration options.
 Run `M-x configure-group octopress-mode` to see them.

+## Usage ##

+Usage coming soon!